peteroupc/peteroupc.github.io/suppcolor.md

 <a id=Notes></a>
 ## Notes

 <small><sup id=Note1>(1)</sup> The colors that such lights or colorants are based on can be called "primary colors"; it's only in the context of light-mixture, colorant-mixture, or opponent color spaces that "primary colors" are normally relevant to programming.
-Note that some light-mixture color spaces, such as the [ACES2065-1 RGB color space](http://www.oscars.org/science-technology/sci-tech-projects/aces), include imaginary points for one or more "primary colors" in exchange for covering a range of colors not normally possible otherwise.
+Note that some light-mixture color spaces, such as the [**ACES2065-1 RGB color space**](http://www.oscars.org/science-technology/sci-tech-projects/aces), include imaginary points for one or more "primary colors" in exchange for covering a range of colors not normally possible otherwise.
 Moreover, in my opinion&mdash;
-- "additive mixture" should not be used to mean light mixture, but rather to mean [_additive mixture of color stimuli_](http://eilv.cie.co.at/term/24), and
+- "additive mixture" should not be used to mean light mixture, but rather to mean [**_additive mixture of color stimuli_**](http://eilv.cie.co.at/term/24), and
 - "subtractive mixture" is an inferior term to colorant mixture.</small>

 <small><sup id=Note2>(2)</sup> In the context of such color spaces, the colors red, green, blue, and yellow are often called the _unique hues_, and those colors, with or without white and black, can be called "primary colors".
 Here, such "primary colors" serve more to anchor the location of a particular color in the color space than to "mix all colors" or represent specific light sources or colorants.</small>

 <a id=License></a>
 ## License
-This page is licensed under [Creative Commons Zero](https://creativecommons.org/publicdomain/zero/1.0/).
+This page is licensed under [**Creative Commons Zero**](https://creativecommons.org/publicdomain/zero/1.0/).